bioinformatics-ua/dicoogle-client-js/README.docs.md

 `dicoogle-client` is a client API to the web services provided by [Dicoogle](https://www.dicoogle.com), the open-source PACS archive, for use in JavaScript applications.

+This library is compatible with Dicoogle versions 2 and 3.

 ## Top-level API

 Documentation was built from our TypeScript definitions, and should be automatically considered by the TypeScript compiler (version 4+).